Linaro/website/_posts/current/blog/2023-06-08-windowsperf-release-2-4-0-introduces-the-first-stable-version-of-sampling-model-support.md

 Python 3.12.0a6+ (heads/main:1ff81c0cb6, Mar 14 2023, 16:26:50) [MSC v.1935 64 bit (ARM64)] on win32
 Type "help", "copyright", "credits" or "license" for more information.
 >>>
 ```

-We will now copy above CPython binaries from PCbuild/arm64 build directory to our WOA ARM64 machine.
+We will now copy above CPython binaries from `PCbuild/arm64 build` directory to our WOA ARM64 machine.
 Do not forget the Lib directory containing extra libs CPython!

 ### Example 1: Sampling CPython executing Googolplex calculation

-* Let’s pin a new CPython  python_d.exe  process (_d suffix tells us it’s an executable with debug information!) on CPU core no. 1:
+1. Let’s pin a new CPython `python_d.exe`  process (_d suffix tells us it’s an executable with debug information!) on CPU core no. 1:

 ```
 > cd PCbuild/arm64
 > start /affinity 2 python_d.exe
 ```

-* Check with the Task Manager if python_d.exe is running on core no. 1.
+2. Check with the Task Manager if `python_d.exe` is running on core no. 1.

-* Newly created CPython interactive window will allow us to execute example workloads.
-In the below example we will calculate a very large integer 10^10^100.
+3. Newly created CPython interactive window will allow us to execute example workloads.
+In the below example we will calculate a very large integer `10^10^100`.

 ```
 Python 3.12.0a6+ (heads/main:1ff81c0cb6, Mar 14 2023, 16:26:50) [MSC v.1935 64 bit (ARM64)] on win32